kilokeith/stagnate/README.md

 Static site with React

-Meaningless comparison: the whole site payload (including trump image) is smaller than unminified jQuery
+Meaningless comparison: the whole site payload (including react, css, and trump image) is smaller than unminified jQuery

 * * *